-Enamel paint is a durable paint and has minimal water-resistance features.
-However, if exposed to constant water (or moisture), enamel paint washes off.
-So, can you apply polyurethane over enamel paint?
+Enamel is a durable paint and has minimal water-resistance features.
+However, if exposed to constant water (or moisture), its finish washes off.
+So, can you apply polyurethane over it?

 Polyurethane is a topical topcoat, meaning it doesn’t need to penetrate the surface to stick.
-So, polyurethane will stick to the glossy layer of enamel paint.
+So, it will stick to the glossy layer of enamel paint.

 Polyurethane Types To Use

-Oil-based polyurethane works best with enamel paint.
-That’s because oil-based polyurethane and enamel paint have the same paint solvent (oil).
-So, oil-based poly and enamel are compatible.
+Oil-based polyurethane works best with enamel paint they have the same paint solvent (oil) and are compatible.
+Also, this sealant is more durable and works better for outdoor surfaces.

-You can also use water-based polyurethane, but the enamel paint must be fully dry (cured) before you apply it.
-If the enamel paint is still wet and you apply water-based polyurethane, the finish will become tacky.
-That’s because the solvent of water-based poly (water) and the enamel paint (oil) aren’t compatible.
+You can also use water-based polyurethane, but the paint must be fully dry (cured) before you apply it.
+If it isn’t, the finish will turn sticky (or tacky) as the solvent of the water-based poly (water) and enamel (oil) aren’t compatible and don’t mix well.

-You can also use exterior polyurethane for outdoor enamel-painted surfaces.
-Exterior polyurethane has extra additives, making the finish more durable and resistant to moisture and weather elements.
+You can also use exterior polyurethane for outdoor surfaces as it is formulated with extra additives that make it more durable and resistant to outdoor elements.

 How To Apply Polyurethane Over Enamel Paint?

-Applying polyurethane over enamel paint isn’t hard, but you must wait until the enamel paint is dry before applying it.
+Applying polyurethane to enamel paint isn’t hard, but you must wait until the finish fully dries before sealing it.

 Here are the tools you need: